chasdev/dev-env/README.md

 Status:  Under refinement.

-The Dockerfile contained in this repository may be used to automate much of the establishment of a development environment that uses zsh, vim, and tmux.
+The Dockerfile contained in this repository may be used to automate most of the establishment of a zsh and vim based development environment.
+It currently does not support tmux (due to the lack of a tty when using nsenter).

 _Disclaimer: This Dockerfile and the related configuration files represent my own development environment, which continues to evolve.
 Use at your own risk._

 #####Background

-The development environment established within a docker container is based on my personal development environment (available at [https://github.com/chasdev/config-files](https://github.com/chasdev/config-files)).
+The development environment established within a docker container is a subset of my personal development environment (available at [https://github.com/chasdev/config-files](https://github.com/chasdev/config-files)).
 The 'config-files' repository contains various configuration files for zsh, vim, tmux and more.
-This project installs the necessary software and retrieves the configuration files from the referenced 'config-files' repository.
-There are currently 'manual steps' that must still be performed.
-I expect to reduce the manual steps in the future.
+This project installs the necessary software and retrieves the configuration files from the referenced 'config-files' repository, although only zsh and vim are dockerized.
+There are currently 'manual steps' (described below) that must be performed, although I hope to reduce the manual steps in the future.

 References that you may find helpful (and that were important resources used by me when creating this Dockerfile):
 * [How to use docker on OS X: the missing guide](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide)